Moniet/data-structures-algorithms/README.md

-# data-structures-algorithms
+# Data Structures and Algorithms (Typescript)

-Data Structures and Algos Practice In Typescript
+I created this repo to track my progress of learning.

-I created this repo to track my progress of learning DSA in Typescript and to have a place for practice
+I also plan to use this repo as an archive and place to revisit and revise Data structures and algorithms